YanaTsybata/ToDoList/README.md

 # Daily Plan ToDo List

 A simple and easy ToDo List app created with Python and PySide6.
-Designed to help you manage your daily tasks efficiently with a clean, user-friendly interface.
+Designed to help You manage your daily tasks efficiently with a clean, user-friendly interface.

 ## Features